nazgull30/GodotYodo1Mas/Readme.md

 Save and close **GodotYodo1Mas-Info.plist** file.

-8. Set up build architectures.
-For examples, armv7.
+8. Set up build excluded architectures.
+For example, you can exclude armv7 if you did not compile for it.
 Also, set iOs deployement target to 10.0.
 <img src="/images/xcode_architectures.png" width="500">

 7. Create empty swift file.
 In menu: File -> New -> File -> Choose Swift File -> Next -> Create.